Every NHL Team’s Top Prospect – 2024-25 Preseason Update

 Vancouver Canucks: Jonathan Lekkerimäki

-Jonathan Lekkerimäki had a really tough post-draft season, with multiple unlucky injuries ruining any momentum he seemed to be able to build.
+Jonathan Lekkerimäki had a really tough post-draft season, with multiple injuries/illnesses ruining any momentum he tried to build.
 That was true all year until the Allsvenskan playoffs where he seemed to finally look like his old self again, scoring 15 points in 15 games.
-In the offseason he was signed by the Canucks and loaned to the SHL where he has since played with Örebro HK and leads all U20 SHL players in goals and points into the new year.
+In the ensuing offseason, he was signed by the Canucks and loaned to the SHL where he played with Örebro HK and led all U20 SHL players in goals and points.
+Lekkerimäki was excellent at the 2024 World Junior Championship for Sweden, scoring seven goals in as many games and winning the award as the tournament’s MVP en route to a silver medal.

-Vegas Golden Knights: David Edstrom
+Vegas Golden Knights: Trevor Connelly

 Previously: David Edstrom